yardnsm/blox-zsh-theme/README.md

 ![](./.github/terminal.png)
 Blox is a minimal and fast ZSH theme that shows you what you need.
 It consists of blocks, and you can play with the order and change everything; it comes with some pre-defined blocks, but you can create your own or even modify them.

-You can consider Blox as a "framework", since you can do whatever you want with it.

 ---

 ## Install